tekoh/nypsi/economy/bankrob.md

 # bankrob

-## banks

-different banks have different default balance, the higher prestige you are, the more banks you will unlock with each having a higher default balance

-## no available banks

-this means that all banks' (available to you) balances are too low to be robbed, so you cannot bankrob. to get past this, progress to a higher prestige to unlock more banks
+bankrob allows you to rob from the nypsi bank

+## nypsi bank is closed

+this means that the bank currently doesn't have enough funds to be robbed

 ## lawyers

-lawyers help you to not lose as much money as you would. when robbing players however, you will lose no money if you fail.
+lawyers prevent you from losing as much money when you rob the bank

+## how does the bank get its money

+the nypsi bank gets its money from tax when users sell items, use offers, auctions or paying each other